WCSCourses/prs_2023/modules/Day3.docx.md

 ## Data Sets

 You will need to download the required files for this tutorial [here](https://drive.google.com/file/d/1nC20DaahMQJZlmguPsZJk0rx3E801yPs/view?usp=sharing).
 The data will be downloaded into your "Downloads" folder.
-You will need to move it to right directory, using the following command.
+You will need to move it to right directory, using the following commands.

 ```
 cd data